42degrees/Documentation/docs/overview/bigPicture.md

 **Authentication**

 Authentication is needed when an application needs to know about the identity of the current user.
-Typically these applications manages data on behalf of that user and needs to make sure that this user can only access the data he is allowed to.
+Typically this application manages data on behalf of that user and needs to make sure that this user can only access the data he is allowed to.
 The most common example for that are (classic) web applications – but also native and JS-based applications have need for authentication.

-The most common authentication protocols are SAML2p, WS-Federation and OpenID Connect – SAML2p being the most popular and widely deployed one.
+The most common authentication protocols are SAML2p, WS-Federation, and OpenID Connect – SAML2p being the most popular and widely deployed one.

 OpenID Connect is the newest of the three, but is generally considered being the future because it has the